 - Sift the flour and cocoa powder into a mixing bowl and then add the sugar, baking soda and salt and mix together.

 - Prepare your flax egg by mixing 1 and 1/2 Tbsp ground flaxseed meal with 4 and 1/2 Tbsp hot water from the kettle and leave it for a minute to become gloopy.

-- Add in the soy milk, oil, vinegar and flax egg to the mixing bowl and mix in.
+- Add in the soy milk, vanilla, oil, vinegar and flax eggs to the mixing bowl and mix in.
 Use a hand whisk briefly just to remove any lumps.

 - Divide the batter evenly between the cake pans, pouring it over the oreo cookies at the base of the cake pans and quickly smoothing it down so that it properly covers the oreo cookies.
 The layer of batter is quite thin so you want to smooth it out to the edges of the pan so that the oreos are all covered.